amom1053/CS530GroupProject/README.md

 Prerequisites
 Python 3.x
 Pip (Python package installer)

+##Source Code Structure
+###TypingTestAnalyzer.py
+This acts as our main file, which the user calls to begin the typing test and finger detection.
+It creats instances of both the typing test and finger detection.

+##TypingTest.py
+This is our typing test class.
+Create an instance of the typing test by calling the constructor with the amount of words you would want on the test.
+Has get_typing_test_string() to retrieve a str of the typing test.

+begin_typing_test() to start typing test. getTestSTats() to retrieve TestStats object after typing test is completed.

+###TestStats.py
+This is a plain old object which just contains statistics.
+Has setters and getters for WPM, Accuracy, and TimeTaken.

+###FingerDetection.py
+Calling the constructor for FingerDetection() creates an instance and starts preparing opencv resources.
+Adding an optional float argument changes the sensitivity of what counts as a movement.

+startVideoCapture(camIndex=0) prepares webcam to start capturing video.
+Change camIndex to 1 if you have a second webcam.

+startGrabbingData() begins to track movement.
+Call at the same time concurrently with typing test to capture data at the same time.

+getData() after finishing capturing data to retrieve movementList.

 ## Installation
 ### Step 1: Setting up Python Environment
 Ensure Python 3.x is installed on your system.
 Check this with: